mattss/emacs.d/README.rst

 Python development
 ------------------
-By default, the netsight package uses the python-mode_. package from the marmalade_ repository.
+By default, the netsight package uses the built-in python_ package,

-Should you prefer, you can use the default mode that is built-in to ``Emacs``, named ``python``.
-In order to do so you'll need to uninstall the python-mode_ package.
+The pungi_ package provides jedi_ integration for buildout_ and virtualenv.

+The flycheck_ package is used for PEP8 and syntax checking.

+The sphinx-doc_ package provides auto-generation of documentation strings for functions and methods.
+Consult the python_ mode help for commands to insert docstrings for other Python_ statements.

 Related packages
 ----------------